MyriamFentanes/camel-cxf-proxy-apicast/README.txt

 The webservice WSDL is exposed at: http://localhost:<port 1>/camel-example-cxf-proxy/webservices/incident?wsdl

 Because we use dynamic port numbers, you have to check the console to get the used one.
+You will see a message like the following:

+{http://reportincident.example.camel.apache.org}ReportIncidentEndpointService from WSDL: etc/report_incident.wsdl
+2017-09-22 13:59:50,718 [ing.Main.main()] INFO ÿServerImpl ÿ ÿ ÿ ÿ ÿ ÿ ÿ ÿ ÿ ÿ - Setting the server's publish address to beÿhttp://localhost:1101/camel-example-cxf-proxy/webservices/incident
+2017-09-22 13:59:50,718 [ing.Main.main()] INFO ÿRAWDataFormatFeature ÿ ÿ ÿ ÿ ÿ - removing the interceptor org.apache.cxf.interceptor.OneWayProcessorInterceptor@46e6cb9

 To stop the example hit ctrl + c

+To run it on top of JBoss Fuse

+Install the bundle and the dependencies either using Fabric profiles:

+mvn:org.apache.camel/cxf-proxy-embedded-apicast/2.15.1.redhat-620133

+Or on a standalone Fuse instance
+Osgi:install org.apache.camel/cxf-proxy-embedded-apicast/2.15.1.redhat-620133
+The ports used when the route is installed on Fuse are defined in the incidents.properties file in the resources folder

+Test
 To make a SOAP call open soapUI or another SOAP query tool and create a new project w/WSDL of http://localhost:<port 1>/camel-example-cxf-proxy/webservices/incident?wsdl.
 Then make SOAP requests of this format: